willfurnass/sheffield_hpc/FAQs.rst

    .. group-tab:: Stanage
         The maximum run time for Stanage is 96 hours.

-        You can get an estimate for when your job will run on Stanage using:
+        You can get an :ref:`estimate <squeue-start-estimate>` for when your job will run on Stanage using:

         .. code-block:: console